bisatol/hello-go-deploy-marathon/README.md

 ## CREATE BINARY

-If you want, you can create a binary, but this will not be used since it is created during the docker image build.

 The following steps are located in [create-binary.sh](https://github.com/JeffDeCola/hello-go-deploy-marathon/blob/master/example-01/bin/create-binary.sh).

+You can create a binary, but this will not be used since it's created during the docker image build.

 ```bash
 cd example-01